Lottery Curse Victims: 7 People Who Won Big & Lost Everything

 You can read more about Curtis Sharp, Jr. in Matthew Sweeney's book, "The Lottery Wars" or online here: Country's Most Famous Lottery Winner Is Now Living Off His Pension, Social Security Checks.

 If you had less than $3 in your bank account, would you buy a lottery ticket?
-Maybe not, but William Post, III (better known to his friends as Bud) went a step further than that.
+Maybe not, but William Post, III, known to his friends as Bud, went a step further than that.
 He pawned one of his few possessions for $40, then spent the entire amount on lottery tickets.

 Foolish or not, his gamble paid off.
 One of those tickets won him $16.2 million from the Pennsylvania lottery.

-You might think that was the answer to all of Bud Post's problems, and that the man who was little more than a drifter would have an easy life from then on.
-But the fact was, Post's life had taken a sharp turn for the worse.
+You might think the man who had been little more than a drifter would have an easy life from the moment he won on.
+But the truth was that after cashing in his win, Post's life took a sharp turn for the worse.

 "Everybody dreams of winning money, but nobody realizes the nightmares that come out of the woodwork, or the problems," he said.

-How could that be?
 Post spent his money wildly.
-The majority of his first yearly installment of his winnings, over $400,000, were spent in the first two weeks after he received it.
-In a year, he was $500,000 in debt.
+The majority of the first yearly installment of his winnings, which totaled over $400,000, was spent in the first two weeks.
+After a year, he was half a million dollars in debt.

 His girlfriend sued him, claiming they had agreed to share the money if he won.
-When she won her court claim, he couldn't pay, so his lottery payments were frozen.
+When she won her court claim, he couldn't pay, so his lottery payouts were frozen.

 He had to declare bankruptcy, and he only managed to hold onto about $2.6 million, which he immediately spent.